-The Registrar may determine the necessity and terms of a Registrar Hold on a student file.

-The Registrar adds the Registrar Hold flag on the student's file in the database, includes the rationale and terms of the Hold on the student's file, and advises the student of the specific actions necessary to remove the hold, including deadlines (if applicable).
+The Registrar determines the necessity and terms of a Registrar Hold on a student file.
+Another executive administrator (e.g. Director, VP, Dean) may request a Registrar's hold to be applied, however the application of the hold remains at the discretion of the Registrar.
+The Registrar, or their designate, adds the Registrar Hold flag on the student's file in the database, includes the rationale and terms of the Hold on the student's file, and advises the student of the specific actions necessary to remove the hold, including deadlines (if applicable).